Shrewsbury and Chester Railway: Branch line extensions to Rhos

 The GWR later obtained authorisation to construct a branch line (the “Rhos” branch) from near Wrexham to Rhos via the site of the closed Legacy Colliery, now Legacy Station, making new connections there with the Ponkey branch and the Plas Madoc branch.
 This new group of branches opened on 1 October 1901.
 Railmotors once again enabled a passenger service on local routes where patronage might not be heavy; from 1 May 1905 the passenger service on the Rhos branch was extended further south to Wynn Hall Halt, and from 5 June 1905 southwards from Legacy Station on the Ponkey branch as far as Ponkey Crossing Halt.

 Wrexham station improvements

-The open cast working to the west of the coalfield declined as the pits became worked out, and increasingly at the end of the nineteenth century the focus was on underground working further east.
+The open cast working to the west of the coalfield declined as the pits became worked out, and increasingly at the end of the 19th century the focus was on underground working further east.
 Wrexham became the centre of railway activity as main branches led there, and the passenger facilities at Wrexham General station were substantially improved in the period 1909 – 1912.